-And there is just something thrilling and of-the-moment about crossing paths with one of these elusive traveling kitchens, too.
+Why does food truck food taste so good?
+Is it that the chefs in the drivers’ seats of these roaming kitchens are free-spirited, make-their-own-rules types that cannot be pinned down, geographically or creatively?
+These culinary artists know that the world’s best food is often served on paper plates or from a tiny kitchen.
 If you run into one, carpe diem!
-Grab a plate of their delicious food before it’s gone!
+Grab a plate of their delicious food before it’s gone.
 Or take the bull by the horns and track down your favorite traveling eatery.
-Follow your food truck bliss with this roundup of Birmingham’s favorite savory food trucks — and keep up with their whereabouts by following them on Facebook (F), Twitter (T) or Instagram (I), all handles included below.
+Follow your food truck bliss with this roundup of some of Birmingham’s favorite food trucks — and keep up with their whereabouts by following them on Facebook (F) and Instagram (I), all handles included below.

 GOURMET GAS GUZZLERS